Find your perfect value college

 Online vs. Residential Programs

-Computer science is an interesting discipline in the sciences, considering that, though it is very hands-on, the hands-on aspect doesn’t necessarily require being in a laboratory or controlled environment like engineering, biology, or chemistry.
-Most aspects of computer science can be learned anywhere, which means that there’s nothing inherently better about a traditional residential program over an online program.
+Computer science is an interesting discipline in the sciences.
+It is very hands-on.
+But the hands-on aspect doesn’t necessarily require being in a laboratory or controlled environments.
+Most aspects of computer science can be learned anywhere.
+This means that there’s nothing inherently better about a traditional residential program than an online program.

 (check out: Are Online Degrees a Good Investment?)

 However, there are some other possible perspectives.
-With most disciplines, it’s best to get an undergraduate degree on campus, since it allows more access to guidance and help from peers and faculty.
-A residential master’s program can also have the advantage of making connections that will help on the job market, such as internships and networking with the university’s corporate partners.
-Ultimately, though, with computer science the difference between a residential and online program really depends on how you learn best; if you need human support and guidance, go residential, but if you just want the skills and don’t need the people, online may be just as good.
+With most disciplines, it’s best to get an undergraduate degree on campus.
+This allows more access to guidance and help from peers and faculty.
+A residential master’s program can also have the advantage of making connections that will help in the job market, such as internships and networking with the university’s corporate partners.
+Ultimately, though, with computer science the difference between a residential and online program really depends on how you learn best.
+If you need human support and guidance, go residential.
+If you just want the skills and don’t need the people, online may be just as good.

 Most Affordable Programs